-The Head of Home Learning should complete a Request to Recruit form with details for the role requesting to be filled, and once it is authorised, collaborate with the HR department to decide a timetable for the recruitment process of the role required.
+The Head of National Online School should complete a recruitment request form with details for the role requesting to be filled, and once it is authorised, collaborate with the People Team to decide a timetable for the recruitment process of the role required.
 The job description, person specification and other documents to be sent to applicants should be reviewed and updated as necessary.
-It should be ensured that the application form seeks all relevant information and includes relevant statements about references etc. The application form should also include whether the candidate currently has a DBS disclosure on the Update Service.
+It should be ensured that the application form seeks all relevant information and includes relevant statements about references etc. The application form should also include the disclosure of any criminal convictions and a question relating to whether the candidate currently has a DBS disclosure and if this is available on the update service.